fatimah48/fatimah48/README.md

 # 💫 About Me:
-Driven by a passion for software development and technological innovation, I’m eager to apply problem-solving skills and a dedication to continuous learning in the dynamic world of tech.
+Driven by a passion for software development, human robotic interaction and technological innovation, I’m eager to apply problem-solving skills and a dedication to continuous learning in the dynamic world of tech.
 Excited to collaborate and make a meaningful impact in software development initiatives

 ## 🌐 Socials: